 I also would have students attempt to write their own text message conversations, so they could apply what they learned to different situations.

 Idioms are an easy way to spark discussion.
 I use printable cards with different discussion prompts or writing prompts.
 Each prompt contains an English idiom, so students will learn the meaning of the idiom through writing or speaking!
 Some examples of the prompts include:

 Students need to have an understanding of the idiom in order to have the conversation or start writing!

-The holidays are my favourite time to bring idioms into the classroom because students can use the expressions in a timely way.
-For example, around Valentine’s Day you might share with students different expressions related to love and heartbreak.
+The holidays are my favorite time to bring idioms into the classroom because students can use the expressions in a timely way.
+For example, around Valentine’s Day, you might share with students different expressions related to love and heartbreak.
 Here are a few examples:

 For example, some I might share include:

 And, at Halloween, you can teach students spooky and creepy idiomatic expressions like: